 AC 2020-2021: In AC 2020-2021, both the acceptable and ideal targets were met.
 Only 43 students out of 88 passed at or above the acceptable target of 70% for the International Business Partial SoBUSKE exam.
 Thus, the average score for the year is 49%.
 In reviewing the 3% loss from AC 2018-2019, some factors to explain this may be that the area experienced two hurricanes and two snowstorms with the resulting loss of water and electricity to the parish in addition to the global pandemic.
-Moreover, the decision to increase the rigor of the course by removing the ability of faculty to implement some of the desired changes from the AC 2018-19 report.
+Moreover, the decision to increase the rigor of the course by removing the model report for students may have come into play as well.
+The pandemic also affected the ability of faculty to implement some of the desired changes from the AC 2018-19 report.
 Thus, going forward, the International Business faculty will develop a mini lesson to summarizes the major ideas of International Business which were provided to other faculty to include in their courses and share with students.
 These changes will improve the student's ability to be agile in the global business environment thereby continuing to push the cycle of improvement forward.